rwilliams/jrubywiki/JRuby-9.0.0.0.pre1-Release-Notes.md

 This is a preview release, and we know there's work to do.
 We are releasing now to get user feedback on Ruby 2.2 functionality and overall stability.

 We hope all Ruby users will try out this release and report issues on our issue tracker at http://bugs.jruby.org.
-We also encourage users to join our Freenode #jruby IRC channel and mailing lists and follow @jruby on Twitter for updates.
+We also encourage users to join our IRC channel (#jruby on Freenode) and [mailing lists](https://github.com/jruby/jruby/wiki/MailingLists).
+You may also follow [@jruby](http://twitter.com/jruby) on Twitter for updates.

 Ruby 2.2 features yet to be implemented: